+The course builds on practical knowledge to teach students how to install and configure Linux/UNIX operating systems.
+It will also demonstrate how students can use the tools provided by Linux/Unix.
 Linux/Unix design paradigms.
-It serves as a beginners-level knowledge of installation and configuration of different types of Linux/UNIX operating systems using Red Hat training academy hosted in AD Poly along with training program.
+It serves as a beginners-level knowledge of installation and configuration of different types of Linux/UNIX operating systems using Red Hat training Abu Dhabi Polytechnic hosted in Abu Dhabi Polytechnic along with training programme.